mrrpnya/mrrpnya/README.md

 - I'm still learning stuff
 - I have Autism and ADHD, please be patient
-- 🏳️‍⚧️ I'm experimenting with a feminine presentation - Please use and respect what I set as my info online, at least within its context
+- 🏳️‍⚧️ Experimenting, Please use and respect what I set as my info online, at least within its context

 ### Skills & Technologies
 - **Languages**: C, C++, C#, Rust